drug-design/course/docs/chapters/structure-activity-relationships.md

 ##### Phenoxyphenyltriazoles

-The phenyl-triazole derivative shown below was conceived to mimic the structure of benzodiazepine receptor antagonists such as estazolam.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/phenoxyphenyltriazoles-a9048485'><i class='fa fa-play' aria-hidden='true'></i></button>The phenyl-triazole derivative shown below was conceived to mimic the structure of benzodiazepine receptor antagonists such as estazolam.
 Its seven-membered diazepine ring is mimicked by a virtual ring, as can be seen from both the 2D and 3D superpositions.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[antagonists]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.